As Oxfordshire’s longest established brass band we have a rich, varied and sometimes confusing history.

 When Alderman Parker became Lord Mayor of Oxford in 1963, he chose the homeless musicians as his good cause for the year.
 The result was that in January 1966 he laid the foundation stone of the present band hall which opened in October of the same year.

 Playing in public, whether for a fee or to support a charitable cause, has always been the core activity of the band.
 The Rules of the Headington Silver Prize Band of 10th March 1937 define its aims as ‘to promote and maintain in the district a first class Amateur Band, to foster the spirit of Good Fellowship among the Members and to obtain for all Members all possible advantages consequent upon organised combination.’
-From the point of view of the band’s motto, ’Friendship through music’ or ‘Amicitia per musicam’ if you like it in Latin, probably the most important rule was ‘All are asked to refrain from commenting on the efforts of any other Member.’
+From the point of view of the band’s motto, ’Friendship through music’ or ‘Amicitia per musicam’ if you like it in Latin, probably the most curious rule was ‘All are asked to refrain from commenting on the efforts of any other Member.’
+Presumably, that was the conductor’s job!

 Village feasts, playing for dances and the temperance connection are strands of the band’s life that have now vanished.
 On the other hand, women and girls are now playing members.
 In the photograph which accompanied the programme of the 75th anniversary celebrations in 1962, all the members were men and youths.
 By 1975, when the Youth Band broke the World Record for continuous playing by keeping going for 28 hours 45 minutes under Nobby Challis’s baton, girls were among those who took part.